ordina-jworks/ordina-jworks.github.io/_posts/2017-10-26-JS-Conf-Budapest-day-1.md

 * steal cookies
 * steal localstorage data
 * break the layout and style of the page
-* whatever you can do with javascript...
+* whatever you can do with JavaScript...

 You can find lot's of information about XSS and other vulnerabilities on this website: [https://www.owasp.org](https://www.owasp.org)